Acceptable Use of Technology

 Respect the work of others.

 - Never copy or modify information belonging to others without explicit authorization.
 This includes personal information, programs authored for sale and material authored for presentation in class or elsewhere.
 Unauthorized duplication may constitute plagiarism, cheating, theft and/or violations of copyright.
 The University respects software copyrights.
-Unauthorized modification includes generating and transmitting viruses and other destructive programs.
+Unauthorized modification includes generating and transmitting malware and other destructive programs.

 - Never place files in folders for which you do not have explicit authorization.